shahab00x/bshorts/README.md

 ### **Enhanced Privacy Through Tor**

-This template automatically routes external API requests through Bastyon's Tor network when available, providing:
+This template can automatically route external API requests through Bastyon's Tor network when available, providing:

 - 🔒 **IP Anonymization** - Your real IP is hidden from external services
 - 🌍 **Censorship Resistance** - Access APIs even in restricted networks
-- ⚡ **Zero Configuration** - Works automatically, no setup required
+- ⚡ **Optional Configuration** - Enable privacy features when needed
 - 🔄 **Smart Filtering** - Only external requests are proxied

 ### **How It Works**

-1. **Automatic Registration**: Service Worker is automatically registered when the app loads
+1. **Optional Registration**: Service Worker is registered when you call `SDK.serviceWorker.register()`
 2. **Request Interception**: All external HTTP/HTTPS requests are intercepted
 3. **Smart Filtering**: Only external API requests are proxied - local and Bastyon requests are passed through normally
 4. **Tor Integration**: Requests are automatically routed through Tor when available in Bastyon